 The Samsung QN90A is amazing for gaming.
-It's packed with gaming features like HDMI 2.1 and VRR support, but it doesn't support G-SYNC.
+It's packed with gaming features like HDMI 2.1 and VRR support.
 Its 120Hz panel has a very quick response time, resulting in smooth motion, and input lag is very low.
 It's great for dark room gaming thanks to its excellent native contrast ratio, even though local dimming is only decent in 'Game Mode'.

 The Samsung QN90A is excellent for watching HDR movies.
 It displays a wide color gamut, and supports HDR10+, but not Dolby Vision.
 It gets bright enough to make highlights pop, has an excellent native contrast ratio, and its full-array local dimming feature helps it display deep blacks.
 It also has fantastic black uniformity, but there's still some blooming around bright objects.

 The Samsung QN90A is amazing for HDR gaming.
 It's excellent for gaming thanks to its very quick response time and low input lag.
-It has native FreeSync support, but not G-SYNC.
+It has native FreeSync support and G-SYNC compatibility.
 In terms of HDR, it displays a wide color gamut, and has incredible HDR brightness in 'Game Mode'.
 It also has an excellent native contrast ratio to provide a great dark room gaming experience, but its local dimming isn't as good in 'Game Mode'.